 Board of Directors

-Dato’ Dr. Syed is currently the Chief Executive Officer of the Management Development Institute of Singapore, Malaysia Campus.
+Dato’ Dr. Syed is the former Chief Executive Officer of the Management Development Institute of Singapore (Malaysia Campus).
 He is a Board Member of the Finance Accreditation Agency of Malaysia (FAA) since 2012.
 In September 2015, Dr. Syed was appointed to the University Quality Assurance International Board (UQAIB) of Dubai for a four year term.

 Dato’ Dr. Syed Ahmad Hussein was the Vice Chancellor of Malaysia’s Perdana University from March 2015 to July 2017.
 He was the Chief Executive Officer of the Malaysian Qualifications Agency (MQA) since its inception in 2007 until October 2014.
 He was the Chairman and Chief Executive of the Malaysian National Accreditation Board (2006-2007) after serving as a board member since 1998.
 In May 2014, Dato’ Dr. Syed Ahmad was appointed a member of the Financial Services Talent Council of the Bank Negara Malaysia.
 He was also a member of the Working Board to Transform the AlBukhary International University.
 Prior to these appointments, Dato’ Dr. Syed was a Professor of Politics and the Founding Director of the Center for International Studies, Universiti Sains Malaysia, Penang.
 He was the Dean of the School of Social Sciences (1997-2001) and the Deputy Vice-Chancellor of Academic and International Affairs of the Universiti from 2001 to 2005.